Helping You Cut Through Complexity

 A graphic with the A B C framework for defining your leadership style.A graphic with the A B C framework for defining your leadership style.

-If you want to build trust, start with learning about yourself.
-Self-reflection tells you what you stand for, what you value, and what drives you.
-And, it is the very foundation of authenticity and accountability.
-When you want people to stick with you through the hard, and trust you to get them to the other side, you need to know who you are so you can let others know you.
+When you want people to stick with you through the hard times and trust you to get them to the other side, you need to know who you are so you can let others know you.

 I used many tools over the years to examine my leadership style and values, always keeping a piece of paper that I edited and amended for more than 25 years on who I am as a leader.
 When someone requested a more structured way to think about this, I developed this A-B-C framework.
-If you would like an examine your own leadership style, feel free to use this tool to ask yourself:
+If you would like an examine your own leadership style, you can use this tool to ask yourself:

 • What are my ALWAYS goals?